Oppo Find X8 Pro review

 That said, we should probably start adjusting expectations going forward - the sub-20 minute charging times we got from dual-cell graphite anode batteries of yesteryear are probably not happening again with the push for higher energy density batteries.
 It's probably not the worst of tradeoffs, though.

-The charging speeds above are for the bundled proprietary charger, but the Find X8 Pro also supports regular USB Power Delivery at up to 55W - or so Oppo says.
+The charging speeds above are for the proprietary charger that comes in the box in some markets.
+But since EU-destinerd Finds will ship without an adapter, the phone also supports regular USB Power Delivery at up to 55W - or so Oppo says.
 In our experience with half a dozen other makers' and aftermarket PD adapters we only got up to 26W.
 The total charging time was around 62 minutes and we got 55% in half an hour so there is the number 55 somewhere in the whole PD charging thing.
 Overall, it's not too bad, particularly in comparison to the proprietary charger.

 The X8 Pro also supports wireless charging at up to 50W when using an in-house AirVOOC pad.
 Reverse wireless charging is also on the menu, at up to 10W.